 Since Medusa is shown on the pediment still alive (rather than decapitated) with her children Pegasus and Chrysaor as well as wild animals, it has been suggested that the figure may actually represent Artemis "in the figure of Gorgo, as the Πότνια Θηρῶν" (Potnia Theron, the Mistress of Animals).

 This theory has been mentioned by a number of writers , and Wilhelm Dörpfeld went as far as to exclaim "Gorgo and Artemis are the same goddess" [see note 4].
 However, I have yet to see it being thoroughly discussed or rigorously tested.
 At present, it certainly seems difficult, if not impossible, to prove.
-Although there does appear to have been some kind of connection between the Gorgon, Artemis and the Mistress of Animals, at least in art (see, for example the plate from Kamiros above), little is known about the relationship between these three entities in mythology or religion.
+Although there does appear to have been some kind of connection between the Gorgon, Artemis and the Mistress of Animals, at least in art (see, for example the plate from Kamiros in Medusa part 2), little is known about the relationship between these three entities in mythology or religion.
 Questions concerning the part played by lions or other large felines in the iconography of all three also remains moot.
 Medusa is shown with both her head and her children in other Archaic works (a tripod leg in Olympia, the Syracuse plaque, the Selinous metope, the Gela altar), and she is even depicted riding Pegasus.

 There also remains the question of the identification of the deity for whom the temple was built.
 Although the hypothesis that it was dedicated to Artemis has been generally acepted, this is based on the thin evidence of two dedicatory inscriptions which may not have been connected with the temple or even the sanctuary.